codemagic-ci-cd/cli-tools/docs/app-store-connect/publish.md

 ##### `--beta-group=BETA_GROUP_NAMES_OPTIONAL`

-Name of your Beta group.
-Multiple arguments
+Name(s) of your **external** beta test group.
+Internal test groups have access to all buils and thus this arguments cannot be used with them.
+If you use this for internal teams it will upload correctly, but the command will fail to make the group assignment.
+Multiple arguments accepted.
 ### Optional arguments to submit build to App Store review

 ##### `--app-store, -a`